amonteir/games/README.md

 I'm sure.

 The next question was, which game do I choose as my first game?
-I picked Tic Tac Toe because it's one of the simplest games you can find in terms of board size and game complexity.
+I picked Tic Tac Toe because it's one of the simplest games you can find in terms of board size and game logic and complexity.
 It also felt appropriate to develop a console version before venturing into graphics APIs.

 So this is the list of games I want to develop:
 1. [Tictactoe](https://en.wikipedia.org/wiki/Tic-tac-toe)